adavisfoy/School_District_Analysis/README.md

 # School_District_Analysis

-## Overview of the school district analysis: Explain the purpose of this analysis.
+## Overview of the school district analysis:
+Explain the purpose of this analysis.

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.

 - How is the district summary affected?
+  - bullet for each of the 7 school district metrics
 - How is the school summary affected?
 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 - How does replacing the ninth-grade scores affect the following: